What You Need to Remember About Handling Systemic Engagement

 Making Experience Permanent Knowledge

 Forgetting the Lesson.
 In this final step, the mistake is thinking a fixed problem is just "done" and can be forgotten.
-By not recording the friction, you force your team to re-experience the emotional drain and start from zero every time a similar complaint comes up.
+Without recording the friction, your team has to re-experience the emotional drain and start from zero every time a similar complaint comes up.

 The Mistake-Proof Fix: The Reputational Friction Log